nikclayton/afe/README.md

 - Health checking should be a library for reuse in other servers, and protected by an ACL.

 - Explicit resource requirements in the Helm/Kubernetes configuration.

+- The tests and the code share string constants which could be hoisted out in to real constants.